-Facilities in the Central district should continue to be pedestrian in scale.
-Application of the installation prevailing architectural theme, contemporary adaptation of the regional vernacular, should be implemented during major renovations or new construction as appropriate.
-Follow standards for Facility Groups 1 and 2 as defined in this IFS.
+Facilities in the Intel/International Training Campus should continue to be pedestrian in scale.
+Application of the installation prevailing architectural theme, regional vernacular, should be implemented during major renovations or new construction as appropriate.
+Facilities in this district are administrative in nature, should generally match adjacent buildings to ensure architectural compatibility and shall follow standards for Facility Group 2 as defined in this IFS.

-2. Eastern
+2. Industrial District